Recognize a gerund when you find one.

 Swimming = object of the preposition to.

-These ing words are examples of present participles:
+These ing words, on the other hand, are examples of present participles:

 One day last summer, Francisco and his coach were swimming at Daytona Beach.